Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-api-reference.md

 ## Set the Custom Visitor Identifier <a id="setcustomidentifier"></a>

-Sets the analytics custom visitor identifier.
+Sets the Analytics custom visitor identifier.

 {% tabs %}
 {% tab title="Android" %}